stack of paper

 This information should not deter you from asking for access as each document is assessed on its own merits before a decision is made.

-Costs associated with FoI requests
+Costs associated with FOI requests

-Please note the following fees and charges for processing a 'request for access to information (FoI)' request.
+Please note the following fees and charges for processing a 'request for access to information (FOI)' request.
 All fees are GST free.
 Some fees and charges may be waived due to financial difficulty, if the request is routine or if the request is in the public's interest.

 All FoI fees are determined by the Freedom of Information (Access Charges) Regulation 1993.
 Other charges may apply - go to Freedom of Information Victoria for up to date information on the application fee and access charges.